Gas-to-gas heat exchanger

-At BOIXAC, we design, engineer, and optimize custom industrial gas-to-gas heat exchangers, focused on recovering waste heat, improving energy efficiency, and reducing operational costs in demanding industrial processes.
+At BOIXAC, we conceive and optimise custom industrial gas-to-gas heat exchangers, focused on recovering waste heat, improving energy efficiency and reducing operational costs in demanding industrial processes.

-Our solutions enable the recovery of heat contained in hot gases — air, flue gases, nitrogen, or other process gases — and its controlled transfer to a second independent gas stream.
-In this way, energy losses are transformed into reusable thermal resources, with a direct impact on process performance and the facility’s carbon footprint.
+Our solutions enable the recovery of heat contained in hot gases — air, flue gases, nitrogen or other process gases — and its controlled transfer to a second independent gas stream.
+In this way, energy losses are transformed into reusable thermal resources, with a direct impact on process performance and the installation’s carbon footprint.

-This page serves as the central node of the BOIXAC gas-to-gas cluster, providing a global, conceptual overview of the technology and linking to specific solutions: air-to-air, air-to-flue gas, and cross-flow plate recuperators, where construction and application details are presented.
+This page serves as the central node of the BOIXAC gas-to-gas cluster, providing a global and conceptual overview of the technology, and linking to specific solutions: air-to-air, air-to-flue gas and cross-flow plate recuperators, where construction and application details are fully presented.

-At BOIXAC, we do not use standard equipment.
-Each gas-to-gas heat exchanger is conceptualized based on a thorough technical analysis of the process, aiming to define the technology that maximizes return on investment (ROI) and ensures long-term reliability.
+At BOIXAC, we do not work with standard equipment.
+Each gas-to-gas heat exchanger is conceptualised based on a thorough technical analysis of the process, aiming to define the technology that maximises return on investment (ROI) and ensures long-term reliability.

 • Inlet and outlet temperatures of the gas streams